pfheatwole/thesis/source/canopy_aerodynamics.rst

-  Introduce LLT, VLM, CFD, etc. Go through the requirements and explain why they fail (LLT fails with non-linear geometry, VLM handles non-linear geometry but assumes linear aerodynamics, CFD is too complicated to implement and too slow).
-Only the NLLT met my requirements.]]
+  Introduce LLT, VLM, CFD, etc. Go through the requirements and explain why they fail (LLT fails with non-linear geometry, VLM handles non-linear geometry but assumes linear aerodynamics (and neglects thickness, which can be significant for parafoils), CFD is too complicated to implement and too slow).
+Only the NLLT met my requirements.

+  Also, a great reference: :cite:`drela2014FlightVehicleAerodynamics`]]

 * [[Section profiles were covered in the previous chapter.
 The computational methods use the profiles either via their section coefficients, or via the